revaturelabs/interviewquestions/Python/Python - File Handling/Read.md

 ---

-7.Name two types of data files available in python .
+7.Name two types of data files in python.

 <details><summary><b>Show Answer</b></summary>

-- In python we have two types of data files available in python .
+- In python, we have two types of data files,

-The two types of files are,

-i)Text File-A document consists of human readable characters, which might be opened by any text editor.
+i)Text File-A document that consists of human readable characters, which might be opened by any text editor.

-ii)Binary File-In binary files contains non-human readable characters and symbols, that require specific programs to access its contents.
+ii)Binary File- contains non-human readable characters and symbols, that requires specific programs to access its contents.

 </details>

 ---

-8.Write a python program to read all the lines from file?
+8.Write a python program to read all the lines from a file?

 <details><summary><b>Show Answer</b></summary>

-To read all the lines from the file we have so many methods.This is one of the method.
+To read all the lines from the file, we have so many methods.
+Following is one of the method.

 ```python
 L = ["Welcome\n", "to\n", "my\n","world\n"]